 “The top highlighted line is the account that Mr. Bisha makes regular withdrawals from, and the bottom highlighted line is yours, Dr. Morton.
 Would you please log onto Northern Trust Online and verify the amounts on those two accounts?”

 They looked at each other quizzically, and Morton sat down at his business desk laptop and feverishly entered information as Bisha stood behind him, peering over his shoulder.
-Finally, after a minute or so, Dr. Morton looked up at Natalie and said: “All right, those amounts appear to be accurate.”
+Finally, after a minute, Dr. Morton looked up at Natalie and said: “All right, those amounts appear to be accurate.”

 “Wait for it, Dr. Morton.”

-In a scant few seconds, Morton’s laptop beeped, twice in fact.
+In a scant few seconds, Morton’s laptop beeped twice.

-“Well, I do believe those beeps indicate an online withdrawal in progress.
+“Well, I believe those beeps indicate an online withdrawal in progress.
 Care to look at those accounts again, Dr. Morton?”

 Natalie gave them a Cheshire cat grin as Morton jumped into action.